nicholas-petersen/coredns-blocker/README.md

 ## Description

-*blocker* redirect hosts ip addresses to 0.0.0.0 instead of resolve the related ip address.
+*blocker* redirects hosts' IP addresses to 0.0.0.0 instead of resolving the related IP address.

 ## Syntax